mgruesen/patient-portal/README.md

 bill | password2

 ## Tests
 Use the docker-compose file to build and run tests.
+Ensure your Database container is built and EF core migrations have been applied before running tests.

 ```bash
 docker-compose build tests